-- 1. This Agreement is funded by: - 1.1.
-25% Federal funds, MATERNAL AND CHILD HEALTH SERVICES, as awarded on July 21, 2021, by the Health Resources Services Administration, MATERNAL AND CHILD HEALTH SERVICES, CFDA #93.994, FAIN #B0440148. - 1.2.
-75% General funds. - 2.
+- This Agreement is funded by: - 1.1.
+25% Federal funds, Maternal and Child Health Seervices, as awarded on July 21, 2021, by the Health Resources Services Administration (HRSA) Title V Block Grant, Maternal and Child Health Seervices, CFDA #93.994, FAIN # B04MC29353. - 1.2.75% General funds. - 2.
 For the purposes of this Agreement the Department has identified: - 2.1.
 The Contractor as a Subrecipient, in accordance with 2 CFR 200.331. - 2.2.
-The Agreement as NON-R&D, in accordance with 2 CFR §200.332. - Payment shall be on a cost reimbursement basis for actual expenditures incurred in the fulfillment of this Agreement, and shall be in accordance with the approved line items, as specified in Exhibit C-1. - 4.
+The Agreement as NON-R&D, in accordance with 2 CFR §200.332. - 3.
+Payment shall be on a cost reimbursement basis for actual expenditures incurred in the fulfillment of this Agreement, and shall be in accordance with the approved line items, as specified in Exhibit C-1, Budget through Exhibit C-2, Budget. - 4.
 The Contractor shall submit an invoice with supporting documentation to the Department no later than the fifteenth (15th) working day of the month following the month in which the services were provided.
 The Contractor shall ensure each invoice: - 4.1.
 Includes the Contractor's Vendor Number issued upon registering with New Hampshire Department of Administrative Services. - 4.2.
 Is submitted in a form that is provided by or otherwise acceptable to the Department. - 4.3.
 Identifies and requests payment for allowable costs incurred in the previous month. - 4.4.
 Includes supporting documentation of allowable costs with each invoice that may include, but are not limited to, time sheets, payroll records, receipts for purchases, and proof of expenditures, as applicable. - 4.5.
 Is completed, dated and returned to the Department with the supporting documentation for allowable expenses to initiate payment. - 4.6.
-Is assigned an electronic signature, includes supporting documentation, and is emailed to bfcs@dhhs.nh.gov or mailed to:
+Is assigned an electronic signature, includes supporting documentation, and is emailed to bfcsinvoices@dhhs.nh.gov, or mailed to:

-Bureau for Family Centered Services

-Department of Health and Human Services

-129 Pleasant Street, Thayer Building

-Concord, NH 03301
+Bureau for Family Centered Services Department of Health and Human Services 129 Pleasant Street, Thayer Building Concord, NH 03301